Dženis Beganović: Return to Željezničar

 On 21 June 2022, Beganović returned to Željezničar.
-He made his second debut for Željezničar on 16 July 2022, in a 1–1 home draw against Leotar.
-On 19 October 2022, Beganović scored his first goal in the 2022–23 season in a Bosnian Cup game against Budućnost Banovići.
+He made his second debut for the club on 16 July 2022, in a 1–1 home draw against Leotar.
+On 19 October 2022, he scored his first goal in the 2022–23 season in a Bosnian Cup game against Budućnost Banovići.

+Beganović left Željezničar after his contract with the club expired in June 2023.

+Istiklol

+On 13 July 2023, Tajikistan Higher League club Istiklol announced the signing of Beganović.
+On 12 July 2024, Istiklol announced the departure of Beganović after his contract with the club had expired.

+On 27 January 2025, Istiklol announced the return of Beganović to a one-year contract.
+In July 2025, Beganović announced his retirement from football after a routine medical scan revealed an enlarged and scared heart.

 International career

 Beganović played for both the Bosnia and Herzegovina U19 and U21 national teams.